 Variations on Fried Ice Cream

-- Toppings: Along with the cool whip and cherry, you can add any of your favorite ice cream toppings to your dessert before serving.
-Drizzle on Caramel Sauce, honey, melted peanut butter, or Hot Fudge Sauce.
+- Toppings: Along with the cool whip and cherry, you can add any of your favorite toppings to your dessert before serving, like shredded coconut, chocolate sauce, or chocolate syrup.
+Drizzle on homemade Caramel Sauce, honey, melted peanut butter, or homemade Hot Fudge Sauce.

 - Chocolate: One easy way to change up this dessert is to use different ice cream flavors on the inside.
 You can follow the same recipe with chocolate ice cream.
 If you want extra chocolate flavor, just mix in chocolate chunks or chocolate chips with the ice cream before forming it into balls.